zxw4254-lang/Rubbishy-Liquidbounce-Nextgen-for-Android-/README.md

 [X](https://x.com/CCBlueX)
 </div>

-PojavBounceNew is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.And it based on Rubbishy-Liquidbounce-NextGen For Android.I use DeepSeek to develop this project.I want the latest LiquidBounce NextGen can work on Android.
+PojavBounceNew is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.And it based on Rubbishy-Liquidbounce-NextGen For Android.I use DeepSeek and AutoClaw to develop this project.I want the latest LiquidBounce NextGen can work on Android.

 ## Issues